comp129/comp55/docs/labs/JavavsCPP.md

   cd path/to/your/directory
 ```

-To compile the java code first enter this command
+To compile the Java code first enter this command

 ```bash
   javac HelloWorld.java